umanusorn/AndroidClientForTCPServer/README.md

 AndroidClientForJavaTCPServer

-This Project has been implemented by Android Studio.
+This Project is for my Third year Grad.

-It's an Android Client to connect to java server.
+It's an Android Client Chatting App allow users to chatwith to java server on PC,Linux,Mac or JVM support